Ideals of equations for elements in a free group and context-free languages: Equations in more variables

+\begin{mythm} The function $\rho_{g_1,...,g_m}(M)$ has exponential growth. \end{mythm} \begin{proof}[Sketch of proof] By Theorem \ref{cfreegrowth} we have that $\clan{\fI_{g_1,...,g_m}}$ has either polynomial or exponential growth.
+We deal with two separate cases, depending on whether $H$ has rank $1$ or at least $2$.
+In both cases, the exact same construction as in the proof of Theorem \ref{growth1} provides an exponential lower bound, providing the desired result. \end{proof}

 \begin{mythm} The function $\rho_{g_1,...,g_m,(d_1,...,d_m)}(M)$ has either exponential growth, or polynomial growth of degree $k$ for some $k\in\bN$.
-Moreover, there is an algorithm that, in polynomial time, tells us which case takes place, and in the second case computes the degree $k$ of the growth. \end{mythm}
+Moreover, there is an algorithm that, in polynomial time, tells us which case takes place, and in the second case computes the degree $k$ of the growth. \end{mythm} \begin{proof} By Theorem \ref{languagekernel} we can produce in polynomial time a grammar $(\cN,\cP,S)$ for the language $\cL(\fI_{g_1,...,g_m})$, with $\norma{\cP}$ polynomially bounded.
+By Proposition \ref{cfreeintersection2} we can intersect with the regular language of all cyclically reduced words containing $d_i$ occurrences of $x_i$ and $\ol{x}_i$, for $i=1,...,m$; this produces in polynomial time a grammar $(\cN',\cP',S')$ for the language $\clan{\fJ_{g_1,...,g_m,(d_1,...,d_m)}}$, with $\norma{\cP'}$ polynomially bounded.
+By Theorem \ref{cfreegrowth} we have that $\clan{\fI_{g_1,...,g_m,(d_1,...,d_m)}}$ has either exponential growth or polynomial growth of degree $k$ for some $k\in\bN$, and the type of growth (including the degree) can be computed in polynomial time. \end{proof}